MightyHelper/ppyd-gol/README.md

 # ppyd-gol
 A basic implementation of the Game of Life using MPI.

+Cmake 3.28 is required - you need the ppa (https://apt.kitware.com/)

 ## Compilation

 To compile the project, please run the following commands: